dewan-lisan/AI-walkthrough/CS50-NLP.md

 <img src="assets/RNN_encoder_decoder.png" width="550" height="780">

 ## Transformer Architecture
 Replaces RNNs for parallel processing.

+**Encoder:**
 Each "input word" is passed through "Neural Network" and it outputs "encoded representation" of the word independently.
 But how about tracking?
 In RNNs, states are tracked automatically unlike transformer architecture.
 To solve this, transformer arch adds a "positional encoding" together with the "input word".
 It also add addtional component before Neural Network called "Self-Attention".
 One or multiple "self-attention" provides context from other input words.
 And Self-Attention together with Neural Network could be repeated multiple times too.